MatheusSchaly/AirG-Matheus-Schaly/README.md

                         output filename
 ```

-2. To run the script with so that it tries to detect the delimiter and quotechar:
+**2. To run the script with so that it tries to detect the delimiter and quotechar:**
 ```console
 $ make question_3 ARGS="--input_file=<your_input_file> --output_file=<your_output_file>"
 ```